rocket-pool/RPIPs/RPIPs/RPIP-18.md

 ## Specification
 - The GMC’s chief mission SHALL be to distribute Grants and Bounties, retrospectively and prospectively, in order to harness the community’s talent to further the goals of the protocol.
 - The GMC SHALL abide by the following definitions for grants, bounties, and retrospective awards:
     - Grant : A proposal submitted by an individual or group that proposes some action with an estimate of cost and payment schedule.
-Grants are a set amount broken up and paid over a set period.
+Grants SHALL be a set amount broken up and paid over a set period.
 This might be X RPL paid over 13 inflation cycles (13x 28 days).
 This contract is awarded to the entity that submitted the proposal if the grant is approved.
     - Bounty : A proposal submitted by an individual or group that proposes a payment for an achieved result of a specific task/project.
-The bounty proposal should establish the desired outcome, state an award compensation amount with a payment schedule, and describe how interested parties can compete in the selection process for the bounty.
-The entity that submitted the proposal may or may not be the person(s) awarded the bounty contract.
+The bounty proposal SHOULD establish the desired outcome, state an award compensation amount with a payment schedule, and describe how interested parties can compete in the selection process for the bounty.
+The entity that submitted the proposal MAY or MAY NOT be the person(s) awarded the bounty contract.
     - Retrospective Award: A proposal submitted by an individual or group that proposes a payment for a previously-achieved result.
-The retrospective award should detail the work that was completed and the positive impacts for the protocol that would merit such an award.
+The retrospective award SHOULD detail the work that was completed and the positive impacts for the protocol that would merit such an award.
 The entity that submitted the retrospective award proposal MAY or MAY NOT be the person(s) awarded a retrospective award for the work documented in the proposal.

 ## Operations